 Day 25.
 Fish River Canyon to Sesriem Area Highlights.
 Namib Naukluft Park, Namibia.
 Accommodation.
 Little Sossus Lodge, Namib Naukluft .Continuing further north through spectacular desert scenes, rugged rocky mountains and unique vegetation, we arrive near Sesriem, the gateway to the Namib Naukluft National Park.
 At an area of 49,768 km2, this national park is larger than Switzerland and is the second largest park in Africa.

 Day 28.
 Swakopmund Highlights.
 Swakopmund, Namibia.
 Accommodation.
 Amanpuri Lodge, Swakopmund.Today is a free day to enjoy the many optional activities available.
 Swakopmund also offers many historical options – museums and monuments to view.
 Take a walk down the beach promenade to the historic light house or enjoy a delicous delicacy in one of the local bakeries.
-Do as much, or as little as you please during your day off the truck in this lovely town.
+Do as much, or as little as you please during your day off the Acacia vehicle in this lovely town.

 Day 29.
 Swakopmund to Spitzkoppe Highlights.
 Spitzkoppe, Namibia.
 Accommodation.
 Spitzkoppe Community Camp.Leaving the Atlantic Ocean, we turn inland through barren flat landscapes to the majestic Spitzkoppe.
 Rising 1,728 metres above sea level the granite boulders date back to more than 120 million years ago and this remarkable rock formation is home to over 2000-year-old San Bushman paintings.